ETHNIC

 What does the TRS provide? (some examples)

-When tourism is not planned, developed and managed in a sustainable way, it can generate very damaging negative externalities, both in the short and long term.
+When tourism is not planned and managed in a sustainable way, it can generate negative externalities that are very harmful to the environment, the local economy and social cohesion, both in the short and long term.

-Generally, sustainable tourism is established on three main axes: the economic, the social and the environmental , and therefore, its negative impacts can affect any of these areas.
-However, considering that tourism is a transversal and transdisciplinary sector, the externalities derived from this activity can affect the destination in an integral way.
+Sustainable tourism is based on three main axes: the economic axis, the social axis and the environmental axis.
+Thus, the negative impacts of tourism can affect any of these areas, with consequences that can be very diverse.
+However, given that tourism is a transversal and transdisciplinary sector, the externalities derived from this activity can affect the destination in a comprehensive way, having an impact on the quality of life of local communities and the sustainability of natural resources.

 Some impacts of "Unsustainable" tourism